mezpahlan/jivecampaign/README.md

 # Jive Campaign
 Backend for all Jive election campaigns.
+Written in Java.